 Here are the top 10 signs that you need to replace your cast iron plumbing:

 If the water coming out of your faucets is yellow or brown, (and your water does not come from a well) this is a sign of damaged pipes.
-Discoloration in water generally occurs due to corrosion or rusting, which cast iron pipes are especially prone to.
+Discoloration in water generally occurs due to corrosion or rusting, which cast iron plumbing is especially prone to.

 Recurring leaks are always a red flag in plumbing.
 Leaks normally occur due to either damage brought on by sulfuric acid or cracks in your pipes.
-If any leaks continue even after you have extensively cleaned the pipes, be sure to call a plumber to have them inspected.
+If any leaks continue even after you have extensively cleaned the pipes, be sure to call a cast iron pluming specialist to have them inspected.

 When pipes crack and leaks begin to happen, mold can start to form.
 Certain types of mold can begin to grow with just 55% humidity.
 To remove mold, there are several things you can try.
 You can pour half a cup of bleach into the drain and let it sit for one hour (minimum).
 You can also pour one cup of vinegar into the drain and let it sit for 15 minutes.